thimc/forth/README.md

 **This project is not finished and is presumably full of bugs.**

-Forth interpreter written in C99.
-The syntax is based off [Nick Morgan's Easy Forth tutorial](https://skilldrick.github.io/easyforth).
+[Forth](https://www.forth.com/starting-forth/) interpreter written in C99.

 ## Usage